hazuki797/bustracker_exercise/README.md

 # bustracker_exercise
-The bus tracker assignment shows the bus stops between MIT and Harvard.
-This project showcases the use of Mapbox API in integration of HTML, CSS, and JavaScript to create a dynamic experience for the user.
+The bus tracker project expertly displays the various bus stops that reside between the prestigious academic institutions of MIT and Harvard.
+Through the seamless integration of HTML, CSS, and JavaScript, this project effectively leverages the powerful Mapbox API, resulting in a dynamic and interactive user experience.

 <h2>How to run:</h2>
 Click on the button "Show stops from MIT to Harvard" to start the bus that stops at each of the bus stations between MIT and Harvard.